superlinked/VectorHub/docs/use_cases/knowledge_graph_embedding.md

  ('artist', 2.522)]
 ```

-Impressively, the model correctly interprets and infers information that isn't explicitly included in the graph, and provides the right answer to our question.
+Impressively, the model **correctly interprets and infers information that isn't explicitly included in the graph**, and provides the right answer to our question.
 Our model aptly demonstrates KGE's ability to make up for graph incompleteness.

-Furthermore, the fact that the top five relevant entities identified by the model are all professions suggests that the model has successfully learned and understood the concept of a "profession" - that is, the model has grasped the **broader context and implications** of "profession," rather than just recognizing the term itself.
+Furthermore, the fact that the top five relevant entities identified by the model are all professions suggests that the model has successfully learned and understood the concept of a "profession" - that is, the model has **grasped the broader context and implications** of "profession," rather than just recognizing the term itself.

-Moreover, these five professions are all closely related to the film industry, suggesting that the model has _not only_ understood the concept of a profession but _also_ narrowed this category to film industry professions specifically; that is, KGE has managed to capture **the semantic meaning** of the combination of the two query terms: the head entity (Guy Ritchie) and the relation entity (profession), and therefore was able to link the general concept of a profession to the specific context of the film industry, a testament to its ability to capture and interpret semantic meaning.
+Moreover, these five professions are all closely related to the film industry, suggesting that the model has _not only_ understood the concept of a profession but _also_ narrowed this category to film industry professions specifically; that is, KGE has managed to **grasp the semantic meaning** of the combination of the two query terms: the head entity (Guy Ritchie) and the relation entity (profession), and therefore was able to link the general concept of a profession to the specific context of the film industry, a testament to its ability to capture and interpret semantic meaning.

 In sum, the model's performance in this scenario demonstrates its potential for **understanding concepts**, **interpreting context**, and **extracting semantic meaning**.